 The answer to this question may be the fact that VR is beginning to be perceived as the dark side of the Force.
 Why?
 It turns out that the impact of VR on our emotions, especially through the proper equipment, may be too strong.
-This force causes that we begin to have some concerns: whether we are able to control ourselves while being in a virtual reality?
+This force causes that we begin to have some concerns: whether we are able to control ourselves while being in virtual reality?
 Because when going into this “magical world” we agree to an escalation of intensity.
-Everything is ok, if it remains at an appropriate level.
-If it reaches a critical moment, well, we react different than usually.
-It’s not even about the expression, spontaneity and instinct.
+Everything is ok if it remains at an appropriate level.
+If it reaches a critical moment, well, we react different than usual.
+It’s not even about the expression, spontaneity, and instinct.

 The problem revolves around building an emotional bond with the user.
 Whatever is on the other side of the goggles – is likely to have an overwhelming influence on us.
 If we are aware of this – everything is fun, but VR very quickly blurs boundaries between worlds.
 The virtual world becomes our only point of reference, so our emotions settle on its surface.

-By implying specific elements, we are able to control the consumer’s attention or even cause specific models of behavior.
-Of course, users (especially gamers) will not be because of this complain!
+By implying specific elements, we are able to control the consumer’s attention or even cause-specific models of behavior.
+Of course, users (especially gamers) will not be because of this complaint!

 That’s why VR training simulations, which prepare us for possible situations or teach the appropriate behavior are so effective.

 I must admit that this issue becomes more and more interesting.
 Just as the fear of artificial intelligence (we try to not create AI because we fear that it will turn against us), we begin to worry about virtual worlds, because their impact on our minds may be too … perfect.